DmitryBondarenko1/solid-spoon/ConsoleColor.md

 **Configuring Console Colors**

-You can manage the view of the IntelliJ IDEA consoles by customizing the settings of the **Console Color** section.
+You can manage the view of the IntelliJ IDEA consoles by customizing the values of the **Console Color** section.
 Thus, you can individually configure highlighting rules for input, error, and output messages of your console.

 These rules are applied to the standard and Database consoles.
 To learn more about the consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications ](RunningApplications.md)